Anteosaurus: Extinction

-Anteosaurus went extinct around 260 Ma, with coinciding with the Capitanian mass extinction event, also known as the Middle Permian extinction event.
-This extinction also saw the extinction of the clade, dinocephalians.
-The mass extinction was thought to have been caused by volcanism, declining sea levels, or competition.
-However, competition can be ruled out as new taxa didn’t appear in Karoo until after the extinction of the dinocephalians.
+Anteosaurus went extinct around 260 Ma, coinciding with the Capitanian mass extinction event, also known as the Middle Permian extinction event.
+This extinction also saw the extinction of the entire dinocephalian clade.
+The mass extinction was suggested to have been caused by volcanism, declining sea levels, or competition.
+However, competition can be ruled out as new taxa did not appear in Karoo until after the extinction of the dinocephalians.

 Volcanism has been attributed to the Emeishan Traps of southern China, which was most active between 263 and 259.1 Ma.
+The basalt piles from which currently cover an area of 250,000 to 500,000 km^{2}, although the original volume of the basalts may have been anywhere from 500,000 km^{3} to over 1,000,000 km^{3}.
+Emeishan Traps was thought to have erupted in two pulses, each pulse lasted about 300,000 years.
+During the first pulse, warming was estimated at 2.3 °C, while the warming in the second pulse was estimated at 1.3 °C. The interbedded of reefs and other marine sediments in basalt piles indicate Emeishan volcanism initially developed underwater; terrestrial outflows of lava occurred only later in the large igneous province's period of activity.
+During these eruptions, there were high doses of toxic mercury, the increased mercury concentrations are coincident with the negative carbon isotope excursion, indicating a common volcanic cause.
+Furthermore, coronene enrichment at the Guadalupian-Lopingian boundary further confirms the existence of massive volcanic activity.
+Coronene can only form at extremely high temperatures created either by extraterrestrial impacts or massive volcanism, with the former being ruled out because of an absence of iridium anomalies coeval with mercury and coronene anomalies.

-It could’ve caused extinctions of terrestrial fauna through climate change, defoliation resulting from acid rain, toxicity, or reduced photosynthesis.
-While the positive change in δ^{13}C has been documented in uppermost Tapinocephalus AZ, the lack of change in the abundance of oxygen isotopes suggests no significant changes in the temperature during the extinction interval despite the increase in aridity.
+The eruptions of the Emeishan Traps may have caused extinctions of terrestrial fauna through climate change, defoliation resulting from acid rain, toxicity, short term cooling, volcanic induced darkness, and reduced photosynthesis.
+While the positive change in δ^{13}C has been documented in uppermost Tapinocephalus AZ, the lack of change in the abundance of oxygen isotopes suggests no significant temperature changes during the extinction interval despite the increase in aridity.

+Widespread demise of reefs have been linked to marine regression.
+The Guadalupian-Lopingian boundary coincided with one of the notable first-order marine regressions of the Phanerozoic.
+Fossil evidence of marine regression comes from evaporites and terrestrial facies overlying marine carbonate across the boundary.